 WMO has approved the "pyranometric method" to calculate sunshine duration from pyranometer measurements in WMO-No. 8, Guide to Meteorological Instruments and Methods of Observation.
-This implies that LPO2 may be used, in combination with appropriate software, to estimate sunshine duration.
+This implies that the upfacing SR01 pyranometer may be used, in combination with appropriate software, to estimate sunshine duration.
 This is much more cost-effective than using a dedicated sunshine duration sensor.
 Ask for our application note.